nabury/End_of_outbreak_app/README.md

 (1) App.r - R Shiny code.
 Required R libraries: ggplot2, plotly, shiny, shinycssloaders, shinyvalidate.

-(2) Likiti_outbreak.csv containing the pre-loaded outbreak data relating to a 8 case outbreak of Ebola in the Likati region of DRC in 2017.
+(2) Likiti_outbreak.csv containing the case study data relating to a 8 case outbreak of Ebola in the Likati region of DRC in 2017.

+(3) Nipah_outbreak.csv containing the case study data relating to an outbreak of Nipah in Bangladesh.

+(4) Nipah_serial_interval.csv containing the serial interval for the Nipah Bangladesh outbreak.

-(3) www subfolder containing images displayed in the app
+(5) www subfolder containing images displayed in the app

 Users are able to upload their own outbreak data and serial interval data to the app in the form of csv files.